 FBI has recently arrested Ross William Ulbricht, the alleged founder of the illegal online website ‘Silk Road’ last month.
 Customers of Silk Road could anonymously order different kind of drugs through the website.
 It took a lot of time and effort for FBI to trace and shutdown this illegal online market place.
-The reason for that is that Silk Road operates on the Tor anonymity network and is part of the Deep Web.
-So what is the Deep Web and what makes it distinct from the regular web.
+The reason for that is that Silk Road operates on the Tor anonymity network which is just a part of what is known as the Deep Web.
+An important question here is, what is the Deep Web and what makes it distinct from the regular web.
 Below is the detailed guide to Deep Web:

 What is Deep Web?

 Deep Web is the term used for the content on the Internet that is normally not indexed by the regular search engines like Google and Bing.
 Most of the content available on the Deep Web is dynamic (ever-changing) and not linked to other websites.
 This makes it difficult for Search Engines to crawl and index them.
 Information available on the Deep Web can be accessed only when a direct query is posed.
 Databases holding information of Deep Web sites respond in real-time and provide the required information to the users.